bengtan/bengtan.github.io/content/blog/app-startup-vs-content-startup.md

 All those stories about people who produce courses on how to use the next hip new tech stack and sell for thousands of dollars per month?
 I wouldn't be able to conceive doing something similar because I've blinded myself to it.

-Luckily for me, I know about this unconscious bias now.
-Hopefully it's not going to hinder me any more.
+Luckily for me, I'm aware of this now.
+Hopefully it's not going to limit me any more.

 What about you?
 If you are also a maker/hacker and you only consider app startup ideas, are you also limiting yourself?